It's not always obvious that there are links between what your little one is eating, and how they are sleeping.

 2. Give the child a little bit of independence

 Cheryl is a Sleep Consultant from Sleep Training London.
 She is a fully qualified Nursery Nurse, NNEB trained, Sleep Consultant and Ofsted registered.
-Cheryl is also a proud Mummy to one little girl.
+Cheryl is also a proud Mommy to one little girl.
 She has over 30 years experience in childcare and now specialises in sleep training for your little ones.
 For more information visit her website, or check out her Instagram page sleep_training_london